xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/ForDummies.md

 }
 ```

 As you might have guessed, this test checks that `PenDown()` is called at least once.
-If the `painter` object didn't call this method, your test will fail with a message like this:
+If the `painter` object didn't call this method, your test will fail with a MpiMessage like this:

 ```
 path/to/my_test.cc:119: Failure